Samsung's AI Revolution: Is Your Home Smarter Than You? Discover the Future of Smart Appliances

 Three Everyday Wins

-• Adaptive Washing & Drying: AI OptiWash™ and AI Optimal Dry sense load weight, fabric type, and soil level, then choose the perfect cycle to cut water and power waste.
+- Adaptive Washing & Drying: AI OptiWash™ and AI Optimal Dry sense load weight, fabric type, and soil level, then choose the perfect cycle to cut water and power waste.

-• Off‑Peak Charging: AI Energy Mode delays high‑draw operations-like ice‑maker boosts-until electricity prices drop, shrinking your bill without manual scheduling.
+- Off‑Peak Charging: AI Energy Mode delays high‑draw operations-like ice‑maker boosts-until electricity prices drop, shrinking your bill without manual scheduling.

-• One‑Tap Device Pairing: The AI Home dashboard links lights, thermostats, and even EVs in seconds, thanks to SmartThings' support for third‑party Matter devices and natural‑language routines that you set up by talking instead of tapping.
+- One‑Tap Device Pairing: The AI Home dashboard links lights, thermostats, and even EVs in seconds, thanks to SmartThings' support for third‑party Matter devices and natural‑language routines that you set up by talking instead of tapping.

-Efficiency and Security You Can Feel
+How Does Samsung Deliver Efficiency and Security You Can Feel?

-Upgrades That Arrive Over the Air
+What Upgrades Arrive Over the Air with Samsung AI?

 Smart gadgets age quickly, yet Samsung's Smart Forward program pushes new features through over‑the‑air updates to products launched as far back as 2017.
 Your refrigerator might gain a recipe‑suggestion engine overnight, or your washer could learn faster spin cycles without needing extra hardware.
 It is future‑proofing in the truest sense.